Musim Mas

 Regulations on Cocoa Butter in Chocolates

 With the growing demand for chocolate products and increasing cocoa prices, cocoa butter alternatives offer a huge potential for confectionery producers to remain competitive.
-However, it is important to note regulations on their formulation and labeling in specific regions.

 In Canada, chocolates must contain at least 35% cocoa solids, of which at least 18% must be cocoa butter.4